xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > &ensp;&ensp;&ensp;&ensp;3.
 The save_conf interface can record the current settings and will not be lost after the restart.
 > &ensp;&ensp;&ensp;&ensp;4.
 The clean_conf interface can restore system default settings
 >
 > :param value: sensitivity value, 0~5
-> :param wait: whether to wait for the robotic arm to stop or all previous queue commands to be executed or cleared before setting
 > :return: code
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.